sudhanshdua/Linear-Algebra/README.md

 # Linear-Algebra
-Includes implementation of the following topics in Python and MATLAB:
+Includes implementation of the following topics in both Python and MATLAB:

+- vectors
+- matrix multiplications
+- least-squares projections
+- eigendecomposition
+- singular-value decomposition